 Branding your company will relay to consumers who you are and what your company does.
 It will also state how your company will help them solve their needs or problems.
 Branding your company from the beginning will relate to how you are different from all other competitors.

 You build a reputation through branding.
-You must relate to consumers that you are the real thing, genuine and honest, a company they want to do business with now and in the future.
-First, you have to know who your prospects will be and their problems or needs that your company will solve for them.
+It would help if you are related to consumers that you are the real thing, genuine and honest, a company they want to do business with now and in the future.
+First, you have to know who your prospects will be and what their problems or needs are that your company will solve for them.
 Second, you will have to portray that you have reasonable solutions.
 By offering solutions that benefit the consumers, they, in turn, will be compelled to take action with you.
 Branding a clear and concise message will let consumers understand, emotionally, precisely who you are and what you will do to benefit them.

-Choosing a logo or having the logo say something about your company can be the font you use, its image, or the color you use.
+Choose a logo.
+Have the logo say something about your company.
+This can be the font you use, the image, or the color you use.
 After you have reviewed your company’s Mission Statement and Values, you will have to decide what you want consumers to “think” or “feel.”
 What do you feel?
-Create a logo that makes you think about the message you are sending to consumers.
+Create a logo that makes you think about your message to consumers.
 Let consumers hear your promise to help them.

 Branding includes sending your company’s message consistently.
 Have your brand upon everything you use in your company, from stationery to advertising.
 All forms of communication to the consumer must be the same.
 Send the message that your company is honest, positive, and determined to help.

 Show consumers that you are different from the competitors be reliable and involved.
-It is time for self-acclaim.
+This is a time for self-acclaim.
 Let everyone know you have the best prices, quality products, or the best employees in town.
 Consumers will begin to trust you when you follow through with your promises.
 Branding is important.
 Is there anyone who doesn’t know what product or business advertises with yellow arches, orange home improvement guy, or the little green gecko?
-All those companies carefully chose symbols, colors, and mascots to invite them to buy with them.
+All those companies carefully chose symbols, colors, and mascots to invite consumers to buy.
 All have the same branding, integrity, honesty, believability, and low pricing.
 They can deliver on their promise to the public.

 Branding is probably the most challenging facet of setting up your business.
-A lot of thought has to go into it.
-If you get it wrong initially, it will be very hard, later on, to change what consumers already perceive your company to be.
+Much thought has to go into it.
+If you get it wrong in the beginning, it will be very hard, later on, to change what consumers already perceive your company to be.
 Branding involves a clear and concise message that will add to your credibility and create consumer loyalty.
 Focus on your audience and connect with them on an emotional basis.
 Consumers buy because they want, not because they need.
 They want to buy from you; they don’t need to buy from you.
 Make it happen.
 Have your logo and message on everything and include promotional items to spread the word.
 Branding will strategically build your financial future.